History of cancer

 The history of cancer describes the development of the field of oncology and its role in the history of medicine.
+It also covers its role in the history of public health, of hospitals, and social and cultural history.

 Early diagnosis

+In 2016, a 1.7 million year old osteosarcoma was reported by Dr Edward John Odes (a doctoral student in Anatomical Sciences from the University of the Witwatersrand Medical School, South Africa) and colleagues, representing the oldest documented malignant hominin cancer.

-The earliest known descriptions of cancer appear in several papyri from Ancient Egypt.
+The earliest known descriptions of cancer appear in several papyri from ancient Egypt.
 The Edwin Smith Papyrus was written around 1600 BC (possibly a fragmentary copy of a text from 2500 BC) and contains a description of cancer, as well as a procedure to remove breast tumours by cauterization, stating that the disease has no treatment.
-However, incidents of cancer were rare.
-In a study by the University of Manchester, only one case was found "in the investigation of hundreds of Egyptian mummies, with few references to cancer in literary evidence."